University of Reading cookie policy

 Postgraduate supervision

-I welcome enquiries from prospective postgraduate research students with interests in topics such as: film practices, aesthetics in screen fiction, digital technologies in the film industries, deepfakes and machine learning, television studies.
+I am lead supervisor for a PhD project on non-linear film storytelling and I welcome enquiries from prospective postgraduate research students with interests in fields related to film and television.
+This might include topics such as: AI in film creativity, aesthetics in screen fiction, digital technologies in the film industries, screenwriting, and television studies.
 I have experience in practice research and welcome students interested in this methodology.
+If you are a filmmaker interested in branching into research, I would be interested to hear from you.

 Teaching

 Much of my teaching draws on my professional experience as a director in film and television drama, as well as my research on theories of film practice.
-I currently teach into these undergraduate and postgraduate modules:
+I currently teach in these modules:

 • Creative Screen Practice